- About LogicMonitor

 When running this code in a debug window, you’ll need to hard-code these variables to match the device against which you’re developing.

-Note: For Collector versions 28.300 and above, host-level properties are pulled in automatically, just like they would be if the script was running in the Collector, as opposed to a debug window.
+Note: For Collector version 28.300 (or higher numbered versions), host-level properties are pulled in automatically, just like they would be if the script was running in the Collector, as opposed to a debug window.

 Diagnosing Scripts with Output Logging